HendersonAlec2212/supervised_machine_learning/README.md

 # supervised_machine_learning

-# Web-Design-Challenge

 # Intro

 The purpose of this project was to use introduce some concept of Supervised Learning in Machine Learning Models.
 The two models being used are:
 - Random Forest
 &
-- Logistic Regresson
+- Logistic Regression

 # Data Set

 ![Train Data](2019loans.csv)
 ![Test Data](2020Q1loans)

-The data set was a collection of user bank/credit information that will be evaluated using the above machine learning models to guage which accounts are either high or low risk for a loan.
+The data set was a collection of user bank/credit information that will be evaluated using the above machine learning models to gauge which accounts are either high or low risk for a loan.

 # Method